hashicorp/packer/website/source/docs/builders/vmware.html.markdown

   By default this is "output-BUILDNAME" where "BUILDNAME" is the name of the build.

-* `skip_compaction` (bool) - As of Packer 0.1.4, VMware-created disks are defragmented
+* `skip_compaction` (bool) -  VMware-created disks are defragmented
-  and compacted at the end of the build process.
-If you are doing your own zeroing out of the disks you may find that the compaction step results in slightly larger boxes.
+  and compacted at the end of the build process using `vmware-vdiskmanager`.
-  Compaction will run unless you set this value to true.
+  In certain rare cases, this might actually end up making the resulting disks slightly larger.
+If you find this to be the case, you can disable compaction using this configuration value.

 * `shutdown_command` (string) - The command to use to gracefully shut down the machine once all the provisioning is done.
 By default this is an empty